I help leaders and teams move through hard transitions, with clear frameworks, real expertise, and results you can act on.

-The work draws on change management methodology (I'm PROSCI-certified and ground my practice in Kotter's framework), CliftonStrengths coaching (I'm a Gallup Certified Coach), and a diagnostic instrument I developed over 25 years of being embedded inside organizations, not advising from the outside.
+My practice draws on change management methodology (I'm PROSCI-certified and ground it in Kotter's work, including his more recent research on change in complexity), CliftonStrengths coaching (I'm a Gallup Certified Coach), and a diagnostic instrument I developed over 25 years of being embedded inside organizations, not advising from the outside.

-What I've learned in that time is that the change an organization needs usually runs deeper than the tool or initiative it came in asking for.
-A restructure doesn't fail because the org chart was wrong.
-It fails because people weren't supported in building new ways of working together, and nobody invested in helping them do that.
-That's where the real work lives, and that's the work I do: I build the frameworks, lead the workshops, coach the leaders, and help organizations develop the internal capacity to keep going after I leave.
+What I've learned is that the change an organization needs usually runs deeper than the tool or initiative it came in asking for.
+Change doesn't always fail because the strategy was wrong.
+Sometimes it fails because people weren't supported in building new ways of working together, and nobody invested in helping them do that.
+Sometimes there was foundational work that needed to be done.
+That's where the real change happens, and it's what I do: I consult with leaders to get clear on what the organization needs in the moment, clarify direction, build frameworks, lead workshops, coach leaders, and help organizations develop the internal capacity to keep going after I leave.

 "An excellent thought partner and an all-around delight to work with."